 Safety Education Day at Dayton Elementary

-Always held on the Wednesday of Fire Prevention Week and is done in partnership with the Dayton Police Department.
-Each grade level is given age-appropriate demonstrations and instruction on fire safety.
-The day includes a full fire alarm/response, demonstrations, tours of the fire department, lunch with the students and, of course, visits from Sparky.
+Our annual Safety Education Day is always held during National Fire Prevention Week and is done in partnership with the Dayton Police Department.
+Each grade level at Dayton Elementary is given age-appropriate demonstrations and instruction on fire and personal safety.
+The day includes a full fire alarm/response, demonstrations, tours of the fire department and police vehicles, lunch with the students and, of course, visits from Sparky.

 Firefighters at the DFD are willing to educate and provide station tours to local homeschool groups of 12 or more.
-For more information and to schedule fire education sessions or tours, email firefighter Sharon Bogle at firstname.lastname@example.org.
+For more information and to schedule fire education sessions or tours, email Chief Kevin Astrup at email@example.com.